population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 To model this, we ran 100 simulations of how the SARS-CoV-2 virus might spread through a population of 6 million people, for each scenario.
 The graph below shows the median (or average) daily infections across the 100 simulations of each scenario, along with a 90% uncertainty interval (the 5<sup>th</sup> and 95<sup>th</sup> percentiles).

-Use the options to the left of (or below) the graph to explore how different scenarios affect the spread of the virus
+Use the options to the left of (or below) the graph to explore how different scenarios affect the spread of the virus.

 {% import_graph "ABM-v2", slug %}

+## Lockdown restrictions

+In each of the 100 simulations, the model also tracks which stage of restrictions is in place each day (Stage 1 being near-normal, up to Stage 4 with strong stay at home orders, i.e. a hard lockdown).
+The graph below shows the percentage prevalence, by week, of each stage of restrictions across 100 simulations of the chosen scenario.

+Use the options to the left of (or below) the graph to explore how different scenarios affect the enforcement of lockdowns over time.

 {% import_graph "lockdown", slug %}

-In each of the 100 simulations, the model also tracks which stage of restrictions is in place each day (Stage 1 being near-normal, up to Stage 4 with strong stay at home orders, i.e. a hard lockdown), but this is not visible on the above graph.
 Click below to view all 100 simulations of each scenario, coloured by restriction stage in use depending on the policy setting (elimination, tight suppression, loose suppression, and extra loose suppression).

 <a href="/pandemic-trade-offs-ABM-august-2021/" class="button-small with-arrow" target="_blank" rel="noopener noreferrer">Explore all 100 simulations</a>